iffy/electron-updater-example/README.md

 1. For macOS, you will need a code-signing certificate.

-    Install Xcode (from the App Store), then follow [these instructions](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html#//apple_ref/doc/uid/TP40012582-CH31-SW6) to make sure you have a "Mac Developer" certificate.
+    Install Xcode (from the App Store), then follow [these instructions](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html#//apple_ref/doc/uid/TP40012582-CH31-SW6) to make sure you have a "Developer ID Application" certificate.
 If you'd like to export the certificate (for automated building, for instance) [you can](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html#//apple_ref/doc/uid/TP40012582-CH31-SW7).
 You would then follow [these instructions](https://www.electron.build/code-signing).

+    This example application is set up to perform code-signing and notarization on Mac OS provided that a `Developer ID Application` certificate is installed in the default keychain.
+The following environment variables are important for the signing process:
+    - `CSC_IDENTITY_AUTO_DISCOVERY` - controls whether `electron-builder` tries to sign the application; default is `true`, set to `false` to skip signing
+    - `APPLEID` - the Apple ID to use for notarization (required for signing).
+    - `APPLEIDPASS` - the password to use with the specified Apple ID for notarization (required for signing).
+Apple recommends setting up an app-specific password to safeguard the Apple ID password (see [Apple Support](https://support.apple.com/en-us/HT204397)) for more information.

 2. Adjust `package.json` if needed.